sajari/sdk-php/README.md

 If you're serving up the results of searches to users in a web browser we recommend using the [js](https://github.com/sajari/sajari-sdk-js) or [react](https://github.com/sajari/sajari-sdk-react) libraries.
 Benefits include:

-- Better user experience for users, queries will use the Sajari server closest to them
+- Queries will go directly from the browser to our servers instead of routing via your app servers, avoiding extra latency
-- Faster responses from your service, there's no need to talk to us
+- Faster responses from your service, there's no need to talk to us before serving your users
 - Real time learning based on result popularity and user interactions

 ## Table of Contents